 Happily for us, the majority of ETFs are CIS compliant.
 The only ones I could find that aren’t, are those like NewGold and NewPlats which put all the cash into a single commodity.
 This leaves you with plenty of good options to choose from.

 To go about buying these you need to have a brokerage account based on the TFSA rules.
 And as always with investing, you want to keep the fees low so they don’t rob you blind.
 I’ve looked at all the options, all the banks brokerage accounts either have minimum fees or high commission percentages or both, but there is one company that stands out, and I’ll happily promote them here, even though I get nothing from them in return other than being a happy customer.
 That company is Easy Equities.
-They’re the only brokerage I know of that has no minimum trade fee, while also having the lowest commission I could find of just 0.25% (Edit: ABSA stockbrokers now charges just 0.2% on their TFSA, so they’re the cheapest!).
+They’re the only brokerage I know of that has no minimum trade fee, while also having the lowest commission I could find of just 0.25%.
 Fees are very important here, remember when I said they only track deposits, well the fees are counted, so if you put R30k in a company that charges R1k in fees, you only have R29k in your account that year, you lose out on the R1k even if you had the cash to try make it up.
 Here’s a quick comparison between the fees charged by Easy Equities compared to some of the other options:

 As you can see, they’re an easy choice, and you can open and account and FICA it too all online, it really was painless for me!
 So get online and open your account.
 Once that’s done you need to decide which ETFs you’d like to go for.
 As that’s a personal choice I won’t give you instructions here.
 A useful tip would be to try and maximize the tax savings, so for instance if you’re employed in the 15%+ tax brackets and want to own dividend stocks and property stocks, it would be better to put the property stocks into the TFSA as they’re taxed at income rate, compared to the dividend rates of just 15%.
 If you’ve already retired and have an income that falls below the 15% limit, then I’d put the dividend stocks into the TFSA and keep the property stocks in your regular account.